TheOdinProject/curriculum/new_course/1_programming_fundementals/arrays.md

 Array.new(3, Array.new) #=> [[], [], []]
 ```

-### Accessing element
+### Accessing Elements
 Like most other programming languages, Ruby arrays use **zero-based indexing**.
 As you learned in Chris Pine's tutorial, accessing an array's element is as simple as calling `myArray[x]`, where `x` is the **index**, or position, you desire.
 Recall that calling an invalid position will result in `nil`.
-Ruby also allows the use of negative indices, which return elements starting from the *end* of an array at [-1].
+Ruby also allows the use of negative indices, which return elements starting from the *end* of an array, starting at [-1].

 ```
 str_array = ["This", "is", "a", "small", "array"]